techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 python3 --version
 ```

 The `venv` module (part of the Python 3 standard library) allows you to create lightweight virtual environments for your projects.
-This allows you to have an isolated environments for each Python project (i.e. dependencies are isolated for each project and from the system wide packages).
+This allows you to have an isolated environments for each Python project (i.e. dependencies are isolated for each project and from the system-wide packages).

 Setting up an isolated environment provides you with more control over the installed Python packages.
-You can have different versions for the same package without having to worry about any conflicts, which allows you to work with different Python projects with different package versions.
+You can have different versions of the same package without having to worry about any conflicts, which allows you to work with different Python projects with different package versions.
 Also, since each environment can have its own Python binary, this allows you to create various environments with different Python versions.

 Once you create a virtual environment, `venv` will take care of installing the latest Python binary.

 Next, you need to install [`pip`](https://packaging.python.org/key_projects/#pip), a package manager for Python that, by default, installs packages from the Python Package Index ([PyPI](https://pypi.python.org/pypi)).

-You can verify if `pip` is installed in your development machine by running the following command:
+You can verify if `pip` is installed on your development machine by running the following command:

 ```bash
 # pip or pip3, depending on the environment